JoseFranciscoDev/JoseFranciscoDev/README.md

-- 👋 Hi, I’m @Josepogers
+I- 👋 Hi, I’m @Josepogers
-- 👀 I’m interested in ...BackEnd, Django, python
+- 👀 I’m interested in ...BackEnd
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Django
 - 💞️ I’m looking to collaborate on ...none
 - 📫 How to reach me ...
 - My whatsapp: +55 (89) 994532663